Binder

 [11]:

-<seaborn.axisgrid.JointGrid at 0x7f2e4edbbaf0>
+<seaborn.axisgrid.JointGrid object at 0x13228ee40>

-Alternate version with shorter syntax but messier labels¶
+Alternate version with shorter syntax but messier labels

 [12]: